 Flexible work hours

-The classical 8 hours day, 5 days per week work schedule was not introduced until the early 1900s.
+The classical 8 hours day, 5 days per week work schedule first appeared in the early 1900s.
 Henry Ford was among the first industrials to implement 40h work week in order to give workers more time to rest and buy things.
 This resulted in higher productivity of workers, and yes, profitability: workers were buying Ford cars since they had time to enjoy driving them!

 However, many things have changed since Ford’s time and the COVID-19 pandemic has accelerated the need for flexible hours.
 As schools and kindergartens stayed closed, parents had to constantly shift between homeschooling and working for months on and employers had to adjust to the new reality.
 Increased stress levels of employees pushed employers to think more about their team’s well-being and focus on the end result, not long hours being clocked in.